Kwhitiak/Group_Project_Fake_News/README.md

 ## Machine Learning
 SciKitLearn is the ML library we'll be using to create a classifier.
 Our training and testing setup is Natural Language processing and Bianary Classification Evaluators.

+# Description of preliminary data preprocessing
+* Data went through many transformations when trying to make it work with pyspark nlp pipeline.
+One being having it actually reading it correctly because the many tabs, enters and commas in it that are miss read as escape and delimiter value.
+After which we finally go into the pipeline which includes:
+   * tokenizing the data : which splits the strings into a list of words
+   * removing SW: Removing stop words that really dont have any meaning to the thext it self
+   * Hashing : turns the code into a matrix that holds the occurrence counts
+   * IDF: idf is a vector that fix a huge underlying problem of non meaningfull words that appear many times within our text
+   * vectorAssember